You can get vitamin C from food sources high in this key vitamin, including citrus fruits, certain types of cherries and peppers, and fresh parsley.

-A study in over 300 women found that those with higher vitamin C intakes had a 33% lower risk of cataract progression, compared to those with the lowest intakes (19).
+A study in over 300 women found that those with higher vitamin C intakes had a 33% lower risk of cataract progression, compared with those with the lowest intakes (

 Yellow peppers contain the highest vitamin C concentration of all sweet peppers with 183 mg per 100 grams.
-One-half cup of sweet yellow peppers delivers 152% of the recommended DV.
+One sweet yellow pepper delivers 380% of the recommended DV.

 Antioxidant flavonoids known as anthocyanins give them their rich, dark color.

-Studies have shown that diets high in antioxidants like vitamin C and anthocyanins may reduce oxidative damage associated with chronic diseases, including heart disease, cancer and neurodegenerative diseases (21, 22).
+Studies have shown that diets high in antioxidants like vitamin C and anthocyanins may reduce oxidative damage associated with chronic diseases, including heart disease, cancer, and neurodegenerative diseases (

 Blackcurrants contain 181 mg of vitamin C per 100 grams.
-One-half cup of blackcurrants packs 112% of the DV for vitamin C and may help reduce chronic inflammation.
+One-half cup of blackcurrants packs 113% of the DV for vitamin C and may help reduce chronic inflammation.

 Kale is a cruciferous vegetable.

-One cup of chopped raw kale provides 80 mg of vitamin C, or 89% of the DV.
+A 100-gram portion of raw kale provides 93 mg of vitamin C, or 103% of the DV.
 It also supplies high quantities of vitamin K and the carotenoids lutein and zeaxanthin (

-While cooking this vegetable reduces its vitamin C content, one study found that boiling, frying or steaming leafy greens helps release more of their antioxidants.
-These potent antioxidants may help reduce chronic inflammatory diseases (34).
+While cooking this vegetable reduces its vitamin C content, one study found that boiling and frying leafy greens can increase the bioavailability of health-promoting compounds, which may help reduce chronic inflammatory diseases (

-Another study in 14 men with vitamin C deficiency found that eating two kiwis daily for four weeks increased white blood cell activity by 20%.
-Blood levels of vitamin C normalized after just one week, having increased by 304% (37).
+A study involving 14 men with vitamin C deficiency found that eating two kiwis daily for 4 weeks increased white blood cell activity by 20%.
+Blood levels of vitamin C normalized after just 1 week, having increased by 275% (

-Summary Kiwis contain 93 mg of vitamin C per 100 grams.
-One medium-sized kiwi provides 79% of the DV for vitamin C, which benefits blood circulation and immunity.
+Kiwis contain 75 mg of vitamin C per 100 grams.
+One medium-sized kiwi provides 62% of the DV for vitamin C, which benefits blood circulation and immunity.

-Numerous observational studies have shown a possible association between eating plenty of vitamin-C–rich cruciferous vegetables and lowered oxidative stress, improved immunity and a decreased risk of cancer and heart disease (39, 40).
+Numerous observational studies have shown a possible association between eating plenty of vitamin-C–rich cruciferous vegetables and a decreased risk of cancer (

-Summary Broccoli contains 89 mg of vitamin C per 100 grams.
+Broccoli contains 65 mg of vitamin C per 100 grams.
 One-half cup of steamed broccoli provides 57% of the DV for vitamin C and may lower your risk of inflammatory diseases.

 Both vitamins C and K are important for your bone health.
 In particular, vitamin C aids the formation of collagen, which is the fibrous part your bones.

 The vitamin C in lemon juice also acts as an antioxidant, evident through its ability to prevent other fruits and foods from browning.

-Summary Lemons contain 77 mg of vitamin C per 100 grams, with one medium lemon delivering 92% of the DV.
+Lemons contain 53 mg of vitamin C per 100 grams, with one medium lemon delivering 50% of the DV.
 Vitamin C has potent antioxidant benefits and can keep your cut fruits and vegetables from turning brown.

 Persimmons are an orange-colored fruit that resembles a tomato.
 There are many different varieties.

-In one study, 20 people with mild Alzheimer’s were given a concentrated papaya extract for six months.
-The results showed decreased inflammation and a 40% reduction in oxidative stress (51).
+In one study, 20 people with mild Alzheimer’s were given a concentrated papaya powder for 6 months.
+The results showed decreased inflammation and a 40% reduction in oxidative stress (

-Summary Papaya contains 62 mg of vitamin C per 100 grams.
-One cup of papaya delivers 87 mg of vitamin C, which may help improve memory.
+Papaya contains 61 mg of vitamin C per 100 grams.
+One cup of papaya delivers 88 mg of vitamin C, which may help support cognitive function.

 Strawberries contain 59 mg of vitamin C per 100 grams.
-One cup of strawberry halves delivers 89 mg of vitamin C. This nutritious fruit may help your heart and brain health.
+One cup of strawberry slices delivers 97 mg of vitamin C. This nutritious fruit may help your heart and brain health.

 Widely eaten, oranges make up a significant portion of dietary vitamin C intake.

 Other citrus fruits can also help you meet your vitamin C needs.
-For example, half a grapefruit contains 44 mg or 73% of the DV, a mandarin 24 mg or 39% of the DV and the juice of one lime 13 mg or 22% of the DV (56, 57, 58).
+For example, half a pink grapefruit contains 46 mg, or 51% of the DV, a medium sized mandarin 24 mg, or 27% of the DV, and the juice of one lime 13 mg, or 14% of the DV (

-Summary Oranges contain 53 mg of vitamin C per 100 grams.
-One medium orange delivers 70 mg of vitamin C. Other citrus fruits, such as grapefruit, mandarins and limes, are also good sources of this vitamin.
+Oranges contain 59 mg of vitamin C per 100 grams.
+One medium orange delivers 83 mg of vitamin C. Other citrus fruits, such as grapefruit, mandarins, and limes, are also good sources of this vitamin.